lucosmo/pomodoro-php/README.md

 ### Features
 - Customised times for work/break
 - Progress bar for work phase and rest phase
+- System sound notification after end of each phase

 ### Usage
 Launch pomodoro: